All Episodes

 They even lie to themselves in their exit polls.

-These I they keep making the same mistakes.
+They keep making the same mistakes.

-They end up believing their polls, they oversample Democrats 11 to 14%, and then when they lose, every election they can't figure out why they actually end up losing.
+And then when they lose, every election, they can't figure out why they actually end up losing.

-They wanted to believe the exit polls rather than the real vote, because that led them to believing that there was election fraud.
+They wanted to believe the exit polls rather than the real vote because that led them to believing that there was election fraud.

 The Democrats drive by media, never learn.

-And if the Democrats think that they are exempt from any anti-incumbent mood that exists out there, uh they are going to be sadly shocked and surprised on the morning after the election.
+And if the Democrats think that they are exempt from any anti-incumbent mood that exists out there, they are going to be sadly shocked and surprised on the morning after the election.

-If the Republicans continue to act like Liberal Democrats, then they will be in trouble.
+If the Republicans continue to act like liberal Democrats, then they will be in trouble.

 If they change their course, they can not only save themselves, but President Bush, too.